 - English-speaking, licensed, professional Turkish guide

-- Unless a meal is family-style, you may order your choice of dishes in restaurants
+- All meals – except 2 dinners.
+Unless a meal is family-style, you may order your choice of dishes in restaurants

 - All ground transportation by private Sprinter van with excellent, professional driver

-- Transportation from airport to hotel on official arrival date (March 22)
+- Transportation from airport to hotel on official arrival date of March 22

-- Museum admissions visits to see the textiles and archeology of Turkey
+- Museum admissions to see the textiles and archeology of Turkey

 - Cooking class and lunch in a private home

-- Entrance to all UNESCO sites on the itinerary
+- Entrance to all six UNESCO sites on the itinerary

 - Photo book of your adventure once you return home